Can I Charge Credit Card Processing Minimums and Surcharges?

-Check with your credit card processor acquirer regarding the minimum purchase amount that you are allowed to charge.
+Check with your credit card processor acquirer regarding the minimum purchase amount and surcharges that you are allowed to charge.
 U.S. merchants may establish a minimum purchase amount on credit card transactions.
 The minimum purchase amount must not exceed $10, must not differentiate between card issuers or card brand, and does not apply to transactions made with a debit card.

 Adhere to any maximum purchase amounts on credit card transactions established by federal agencies or institutions of higher education.
 The maximum purchase amount must not differentiate between card issuers or card brand and does not apply to transactions made with a debit card.
 In other countries, there are multiple variations of the “Minimum Purchase“ rule, depending on local law and acquiring practices.
 Your acquirer can advise you regarding permissible minimum purchase amounts.